AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/databases.md

 >[!NOTE]
 >
->The search source data option is available to all tabular-based source connectors excluding the Analytics, Classifications, Event Hubs, and Kinesis connectors.
+>The search source data option is available to all table-based sources excluding the Adobe Analytics, [!DNL Amazon Kinesis], and [!DNL Azure Event Hubs].

 Once you find the source data, select the table, then select **[!UICONTROL Next]**.